AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 the depths of sin shall in the end, embrace the happy dominion of Christ and his saints."

-Gieseler quotes the following sentence from Jerome\'s comments on Galatians 5:22: "No rational creature before God will perish forever," and from this language the historian not only classes Jerome as a Universalist, but considers it proof that the doctrine was then prevalent in the West.
-"The learned, the famous Jerome (AD 380-390), was at this time a Universalist of Origen\'s school.
+Gieseler quotes the following sentence from Jerome's comments on Galatians 5:22: "No rational creature before God will perish forever," and from this language the historian not only classes Jerome as a Universalist, but considers it proof that the doctrine was then prevalent in the West.
+"The learned, the famous Jerome (AD 380-390), was at this time a Universalist of Origen's school.
 He was, indeed, a Latin writer; but it may be more proper to introduce him with the Greek fathers, since he completed his theological education in the East, and there spent the larger part of his manhood and old age.
 A follower of